Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 Each template has a fixed cost, which must be paid using the discretionary points from your delver's professional template.
 Every professional template, as we already saw, has a listed point amount for buying advantages and powers.
-They also have 7 points for secondary skills, and can gain an extra 5 from quirks.
+They also have 7 points for optional secondary skills, and can gain an extra 5 from quirks.
 You can use these to pay for a species template, which does mean you'll be spending less points on stuff related to your profession.
 Someone without a species template is assumed to be (mostly) human.